raverpay/Raverpay/md/Sun23Nov/SUPPORT_SYSTEM_FIXES_SUMMARY.md

 # Support System Fixes Summary

-This document summarizes all the fixes and improvements made to the MularPay support system across the API, Admin Dashboard, and Mobile App.
+This document summarizes all the fixes and improvements made to the RaverPay support system across the API, Admin Dashboard, and Mobile App.

 ---